iTwin/object-storage/storage/oss/src/test/IntegrationTests.md

 Frontend tests test `FrontendStorage` provided by this package.

 To run them:
-- Run `npm run test:integration:frontend` command.
+- Run the `npm run test:integration:frontend` command.
 For more specifics on how the frontend tests are setup see the [frontend tests documentation](../../../../tests/frontend-storage/README.md).